VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vassiliki
-my friends also call me Vasso or Vassy.
+they also call me Vasso or Vassy.

 🌈 I am a Software Engineer student of 42 school in Paris and I'm pursuing a master's in UI/UX design.
 My goal is to become a "good" full stack developer🥞 not only in skills but also ethical, willing to contribute for a sustainable impact.
 Yes I am a dreamer, but I'm not the only one..😉